digao-dalpiaz/DzListHeader/readme.md

 {$R UListHeader.dcr}
 ```

-Supports Delphi XE..Delphi 10.3 Rio (using Generics and For In)
+Supports Delphi 2005..Delphi 10.3 Rio (using For In loops)

 ## How to use